 For more information contact email@example.com

-So you are traveling, your Stopover is in Panama City and you dispose of 48 hours to see the whole city?
-Well, of course you will have to do it in a rush – But 48 hours are sufficient to get a great taste of Panama, and it will certainly convince you to come back for a longer time and completely discover this beautiful country with its culture, nature and people!
+So you are traveling, your Stopover is in Panama City and you dispose of 48 hours to discover a new amazing city?
+Here some of our suggestions for you – 48 hours are sufficient to get a great taste of Panama, and it will certainly convince you to come back for a longer time and completely discover this beautiful country fill of history, amazing culture, lush nature and friendly people!

 Let’s start very active – Day 1 in the morning!